 After several weeks of testing, we have found the 2FO Cliplite to be very durable.

 The uppers show little no signs of abrasion and no tears of any kind.
 Despite plenty of time walking on rocks, the soles show almost no evidence of wear, likely due to the slightly harder rubber compound that Specialized uses.
 The Velcro and Boa closures still work correctly, and a lifetime guarantee covers the dials and cables in case of any failure.
 We have heard of the outsole delaminating from the upper in the toe of the shoe from other people, but so far our test pair has shown no signs of this warranty-able issue.

-The combination of style, power transfer, comfort, and durability make the Specialized 2FO Cliplite our top pick for enduro racing.
-But don't be fooled, this versatile shoe is great for much more than just enduro.
-No matter your style of riding, the 2FO Cliplite has got you covered with a well designed and comfortable shoe that strikes a great balance between on the bike performance and confidence off the bike traction and walkability.
+The combination of style, power transfer, comfort, and durability make the Specialized 2FO Cliplite our Top Pick for trail riding.
+No matter your style of riding, the 2FO Cliplite has got you covered with a well designed and comfortable shoe that strikes a great balance between on the bike performance and confident off the bike traction and walkability.
 We would recommend this shoe to virtually anyone but gram counting XC racers.